raquo/Laminar/README.md

 There's more to this system, but for now this will have to do as an MVP summary.
 All in all, this system should work quite well, and if you run into performance problems on huge DOM trees with many subscriptions, this should give you some understanding of which bottleneck you could be hitting, and how to work around it.

-One way to simplify your code that is _Laminar_-specific is to use `ReactiveElement.isMounted` method instead of subscribing to `$mountEvent`.
+One way to simplify your code that is Laminar-specific is to use `ReactiveElement.isMounted` method instead of subscribing to `$mountEvent`.
 It is provided mostly as an escape hatch for third party integrations that do not map  well to FRP design patterns, but using it could also potentially improve performance over using `$mountEvent` (but again, don't worry about it if you're not actually hitting a performance problem).

 ### Special Cases

-_Laminar_ is conceptually a simple layer adding a reactive streaming API to Scala DOM Builder.
+Laminar is conceptually a simple layer adding a reactive streaming API to Scala DOM Builder.
 In general there is no magic to it, what goes in goes out, transformed in some obvious way.
 However, in a few cases we do some ugly things under the hood so that you don't need to pull your hair and still do said ugly things in your own code.

 Please let me know via github issues if any of this magic caused you grief.
 It's supposed to be almost universally helpful.

 ##### 1. checkbox.onClick + event.preventDefault() = async event stream

-All event streams in _Laminar_ emit events synchronously – as soon as they happen – **except** if the stream in question is a stream of `onClick` events on an `input(typ := "checkbox")` element, and you generated wthis stream using `preventDefault = true` option in Laminar's API.
+All event streams in Laminar emit events synchronously – as soon as they happen – **except** if the stream in question is a stream of `onClick` events on an `input(typ := "checkbox")` element, and you generated wthis stream using `preventDefault = true` option in Laminar's API.

 Such streams fire events after a `setTimeout(0)` instead of firing immediately after the browser triggers the event.
 Without this hack/magic, you would have been unable to update the `checked` property of this checkbox from a stream that is (synchronously) derived from the given stream of `onClick` events, and this is a common practice when building controlled components.